 According to Gartner forecasts, mobile device shipment growth will remain flat over the next five years and the traditional notebook market is declining, with many of the traditional uses for a notebook taken over by ultramobiles.
 Meanwhile, the market for wearables is growing strongly, beyond early adopters.

-Speaking at Gartner Symposium/ITxpo 2016 in Goa, India this week, Nick Jones, vice president and distinguished analyst at Gartner, said CIOs must master two different dimensions of mobility: they need to excel at mainstream mobility and innovate in the post-app era.
+Nick Jones, vice president and distinguished analyst at Gartner, said CIOs must master two different dimensions of mobility: they need to excel at mainstream mobility and innovate in the post-app era.

-Mobile will come to mean ubiquity of relevant services, delivered anywhere, by any person or thing, to any person or thing.
+“ Mobile will come to mean ubiquity of relevant services, delivered anywhere, by any person or thing, to any person or thing.”

 “Mobile has always been about finding new ways to do old things,” Mr. Jones said.
 “Simply putting an existing paper form on a tablet isn’t a great use of mobile technology.
 It’s about changing business processes and finding new ways to attack old problems.”